go-air/gini/README.md

 purpose means of handling cardinality constraints in a problem context which also contains lots of purely Boolean logic (implicitly or not).

 Most SAT use cases use a front end for modelling arbitrary formulas.
+When formats are needed for interchange, Gini supports the following.

+## Aiger
+Gini supports [aiger version 1.9](http://fmv.jku.at/aiger/) in conjunction with its logic library.
+The logic.C and logic.S circuit types can be stored, exchanged, read and written in aiger ascii and binary formats.

+## Dimacs
-Additionally, Gini fully supports CNF Dimacs files, which are an ancient widely used format for representing CNF formulas.
+CNF Dimacs files, which are an ancient widely used format for representing CNF formulas.
 Dimacs files are usually used for benchmarking solvers, to eliminate the formula representation layer.
-The fact that the format is more or less universally supported amongst SAT solvers leads some SAT users to use this format, even though there is I/O, CNF translation,
-and parsing overhead by comparison to using a logic library.
+The fact that the format is more or less universally supported amongst SAT solvers leads some SAT users to use this format, even though there is I/O, CNF translation,  and parsing overhead by comparison to using a logic library.

 # Optimisation
 With Cardinality constraints, optimisation is easy